Scholars in Rural Health

-Students submit application materials to the School of Medicine, by June 10, with selected candidates invited for interviews in July.
-Candidates are selected for the program by August 1 each year.
+Students submit application materials to the School of Medicine, by June 10.
+We anticipate selected candidates will interview in early July.
+Accepted students begin the two-year program in August.

 Once accepted into the program, students must meet the following requirements for assured admission: